rajeshpillai/phoenix-tdd/features.md

     - Create an outside test
     - Create an inside model test
     - Create a test for validation of name presence and uniqueness

+  - Show room

+- As a user, I can join a chat room, so that I can have a conversation with another user.